neuhofmo/calcium-imaging-neuron-detection/Neuron Detection in Calcium Imaging Data.md

 ### Method #4 (Background equalization):

-Using the previous methods, we were unable to remove the image's background.
+**Using** the previous methods, we were unable to remove the image's background.
 The image background turned out to be dark in certain areas, while bright in others, thus preventing us from detecting neurons with varying levels of activity.
 We hypothesized that if we divide each pixel by the relative brightness of its area, the image's brightness would become more uniform.
 Therefore, we created a highly blurred version of the summed FOV, by filtering it with a gaussian filter with a large kernel.
-We then divided the summed FOV by its blurred version and ended up with a similar image which has an equalized background brightness (see Fig. 2).
+We then divided the summed FOV by its blurred version and ended up with a similar image which has an equalized background brightness (see **Fig. 1**).
 We then used our previous pipeline (with watershed) to analyze this equalized image.
 Since this image's brightness was more uniform, thresholding was easier and more accurate.
 As the inclusion, exclusion and precision scores of this method increased, the recall score did not improve (see Table 1).
 While simple thresholding keeps a relatively higher recall score, it also results in a higher false positives rate (lower precision).

 ```python
 background = ndimage.gaussian_filter(summed, sigma=15)